 As well as providing musical instruments and accessories we also service and repair guitars.
-With over 35 years of experience in the industry we offer a wide range of services including: professional guitar setup, restringing, pick-up fitting, neck adjustments, fret polishing and much more.
+With over 35 years of experience in the industry we offer a wide range of services including: professional guitar setups, restringing, pick-up fitting, neck adjustments, fret polishing and much more.
 Please see our price list below for more information.

 A guitar setup is a series of adjustments made to your guitar which help to maximise its playability and ensure it is performing at its best.
 A setup can be performed on a guitar at any point in its lifetime – whether it’s brand new out of the box or has been gigged for over 70 years, every guitar will benefit from a professional setup.